aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Feedback Mechanisms.md

 ### Examples
 - When the stomach content becomes too acidic, the release of *gastrin* is inhibited.
 Lower levels of gastrin in the blood cause gastric glands to secrete less gastric juice.
+- Androgens carried in blood help maintain homeostasis by inhibiting secretion of both FSH and LH.